 Besides all the other details about the shipment, the bill of lading should also have a pick-up date.
 The pick-up date helps to track the cargo and is also useful when reconciling shipping invoices.

 Packaging type and freight class

 The shipment company or the business owner needs to mention the packaging type used of the shipped material and the freight class.
 The packaging types include cartons, crates, pallets, or drums.
 Whereas, the freight class details that are mentioned in the bill of lading depend upon certain parameters.
-These are the weight of the goods, dimension, ease of handling, liability and value, etc. There are 18 different types of freight class of shipment and the goods to be shipped should always be labeled with the freight class.
+These are the weight of the goods, dimension, ease of handling, liability and value, etc. There are 18 different types of freight classes of shipment and the goods to be shipped should always be labeled with the freight class.

 Description of goods

 Like any other commercial invoice, the bill of lading also highlights the description of the goods.
-This includes every detail about the goods that to be shipped like the weight, quantity, dimension, etc.
+This includes every detail about the goods that are to be shipped like the weight, quantity, dimension, etc.

 Any special designation

 Shipping special goods should have a special designation.
-This way you can specify the regulation that to be followed or maintained while shipping the particular goods.
+This way you can specify the regulation that is to be followed or maintained while shipping the particular goods.
 The special designation should be mentioned without fail when the shipment of any hazardous goods takes place.

-Shipping or transportation business can earn you a good amount of profit.
+A shipping or transportation business can earn you a good amount of profit.
 But missing out on certain vital information can lead to serious damage to your business.
 Bill of lading is one such vital accounting document that needs to be created accurately to avoid legal issues.
 You can take the help of various online invoicing software to get your job done quickly.
 Billbooks get your invoices and other accounting tasks done easily without any hassle.
 Get the Billbook software now!